vespadj/esphome-yaml-prj/README.md

 # esphome-yaml-prj

 Some yaml and .h for esphome

 ## Textual Time Slot Sample

 Example of using a Template Text component to define some time slots, to check whether the current time falls within a time slot or not.

 ### Usage

 Pay attention: there is not any convalidation of text, so check and respect the format.

+Create a template text component `livingroom_time_slots`, then evaluate it with `lambda: return isInTimeSlots( id(livingroom_time_slots).state );`.

+Here a very simplified sample code, take a look to the file for a complete and usable sample code.

 ```yaml
 esphome: